m-lab/prometheus-support/IPV6_MONITORING.md

 # IPv6 Monitoring

 Google Cloud Platform does not currently support IPv6 for most applications.
-Since Prometheus and the Prometheus

-blackbox\_exporter both run in GCP, we need another solution for IPv6 monitoring.
+Since Prometheus and the Prometheus blackbox\_exporter both run in GCP, we need another solution for IPv6 monitoring.
 The solution we decided to use is to run the blackbox\_exporter on a separate VM through a provider that does support IPv6.
 Since we are already using Linode.com for a few other things, we deployed the VM on Linode.

 Any base Linux distribution would probably be just fine, but this deployment is using Debian 9.

-There are some requirements:
+Below are first-time setup instructions and requirements for the VM:

 * Request a `/116` IPv6 pool from Linode by opening a support ticket.
 In our case, we were given this prefix `2600:3c02::17:d000/116`.